MIS - Basic Information Concepts

-Information is meaningfully interpreted data.
-If I give you a number 1-212-290-4700, it does not make any sense on its own.
-It is just raw data.
-However if I say Tel: +1-212-290-4700, it starts making sense.
+Information can be defined as meaningfully interpreted data.
+If we give you a number 1-212-290-4700, it does not make any sense on its own.
+It is just a raw data.
+However if we say Tel: +1-212-290-4700, it starts making sense.
 It becomes a telephone number.
 If I gather some more data and record it meaningfully like:

 Address: 350 Fifth Avenue, 34th floor New York, NY 10118-3299 USA Tel: +1-212-290-4700 Fax: +1-212-736-1300

-It becomes very useful information - the address of New York office of Human Rights Watch, a nonprofit, nongovernmental human rights organization.
+It becomes a very useful information - the address of New York office of Human Rights Watch, a non-profit, non-governmental human rights organization.

-An Information System is a system that gathers data and disseminates information with the sole purpose of providing information to its user.
+An Information System is a system that gathers data and disseminates information with the sole purpose of providing information to its users.

-Main object of an information system is to provide information to its users and Information systems vary according to the type of users that use the system.
+The main object of an information system is to provide information to its users.
+Information systems vary according to the type of users who use the system.

-A Management Information System is an information system that evaluates, analyzes and processes an organization's data to produce meaningful and useful information on which the management will take right decision to ensure future growth of the organization.
+A Management Information System is an information system that evaluates, analyzes, and processes an organization's data to produce meaningful and useful information based on which the management can take right decisions to ensure future growth of the organization.

 According to Wikipedia: